Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Experimentation and evaluation

-Some interdependencies between the parameters are expected, and seem to be confirmed by the results in Figure~\ref{fig:bestparams}.
-For event logs like the \texttt{RTFM} log and the \texttt{Orders} log, which have a few very dominant trace variants, we seem to generally achieve good results for rather high values of $\tau$ or very restrictive $\delta$.
-In contrast, for event logs with a high variety of traces, as for example \texttt{Sepsis} log, a low $\tau$-value seems mandatory.
+Some dependencies on log features are expected, and seem to be confirmed by the results in Figure~\ref{fig:bestparams}.
+For the \texttt{RTFM} log, which has a few very dominant trace variants, we seem to generally achieve good results for rather high values of $\tau$.
+In contrast, for the \texttt{Sepsis} log, which has a high variety of traces, a low $\tau$-value seems mandatory to achieve high scores.
 Most likely, the large variety of fitting places allows for obtaining high precision, while our heuristics seems to successfully ensure the focus on the main behavioral patterns.

-Indeed, the results from the \texttt{Sepsis} log, which contains a high variety of traces, seem to confirm our algorithms ability to discover the main behavior hidden in an event log even in the absence of main trace variants: for a low value of $\tau$, e.g. $\tau=0.3$, the fraction of log traces replayable by the return Petri net is indeed close to $0.3$, however, the alignment-based fitness reliably remains above $0.9$, indicating that most of the traces are close to being replayable.
+Indeed, the results from the \texttt{Sepsis} log, seem to confirm our algorithms ability to discover the main behavior hidden in an event log even in the absence of clear main trace variants: for a low value of $\tau$, e.g. $\tau=0.3$, the fraction of log traces replayable by the returned Petri net is close to $0.3$, however, the alignment-based fitness reliably remains above $0.9$, indicating that most of the traces are close to being replayable.
 We can conclude that the returned model successfully expresses the core behavior of the process.

 To summarize, the results clearly show that high-quality models balancing the different quality aspects can be discovered.
 There is a significant variance in some of the metrics, particularly precision, indicating that the settings of the algorithm have a notable impact.
 Our preliminary investigation shows that, based on the event log, certain parameter choices are likely to result in high-quality models.
 Choosing combined fitness significantly increases the likelihood of the discovered model to contain all or most of the log activities.
 Our experimentation and analysis give a first indication about which parameters have a more notable impact and whether certain settings are more suitable for logs with certain properties.
 However, we investigated only four event logs and clearly further experimentation needs to be performed to explore to which degree a generalization of our results is possible.
-Note that the impact of the candidate traversal order has not been investigated yet, and may allow for further improvements. \FloatBarrier
+Note that the impact of the candidate traversal order has not been investigated yet, and may allow for further improvements.

-\subsection{Running Time Analysis}
+\subsection{Running time analysis}